killbaitnews/killbait_url_sender/killbait_url_sender/readme.txt

 1. Download and upload the plugin to /wp-content/plugins/.
 2. Activate it in the admin panel.
 3. Register at https://killbait.com/auth/login and get your API Key in your user profile.
-4. Configure the selected categories, language and API Key in Settings > Killbait URL Sender.
+4. Configure the selected categories, language and API Key in Settings > KillBait URL Sender.

 == Changelog ==
 = 1.0 =